kdimbu-spec/Intelligent-Agents-Portfolio/units/learning-outcomes/unit3.md

-# Week 3 Portfolio Update: Agent Architectures
+# Week 3 Agent Architectures

 This week focused on the development, evolution, and selection of agent architectures.
 The unit explored how different architectures influence agent behaviour and decision-making, including symbolic reasoning, state-based, and reactive approaches.
 A key theme was that there is no single architecture suitable for every intelligent system; the choice depends on the problem, environment, goals, and level of autonomy required.